Environmental Experts Webinar Series

 Our Environmental Experts Webinar Series helps educate our community on important environmental conservation and restoration topics related to the Channel Islands and mainland Central Coast.
-Each month we invite a distinguished speaker to share their knowledge and insight about one topical environmental issue that is affecting our planet.
+Each month, we invite a distinguished speaker to share their knowledge and insight about one topical environmental issue affecting our planet.

 While these webinars are free for our community, we appreciate donations to support this program.